scala-cli/lightweight-spark-distrib/README.md

 *lightweight-spark-distrib* is a small application allowing to make Spark distributions more lightweight.
 From an existing Spark distribution, *lightweight-spark-distrib* looks for the JARs it contains and tries to find those on Maven Central.
-It then all files but the JARs it found on Maven Central to a new directory, and writes alongside them a script that relies on [coursier](https://github.com/coursier/coursier) to fetch the missing JARs.
+It then copies all files but the JARs it found on Maven Central to a new directory, and writes alongside them a script that relies on [coursier](https://github.com/coursier/coursier) to fetch the missing JARs.